 Under "Websites" (left-hand column), include links to any personal webpages.

 Under "Funding" and "Works," add grants and publications you have completed.
 Note that both sections allow you to import your grant awards and publications from other systems.
 Select "Add Works --> Search and Link" to import from UberWizard (for grants) and Web of Science, Scopus, and CrossRef (for works).
 Note that "Scopus via ORCID" will retrieve Elsevier publications while "ResearcherID" will retrieve publications in Web of Science and "CrossRef" will retrieve publications from any publisher that assigns a DOI to articles.

 Enable "auto updates" so that works can be automatically added to your ORCID profile once published.
 This option cuts down on the time you'd need to spend updating your ORCID profile, though note that not all citations may come through the automatic updates.

-If you cannot find citations using the "Search and Link" tool, enter your works manually or import citations from Google Scholar using these instructions.
+If you cannot find citations using the "Search and Link" tool, enter your works manually or follow these instructions to import citations from Google Scholar.

 See these instructions for more detailed information about how to fill in your ORCID profile.

 When or not you've filled in your ORCID profile, once you have the ORCID iD, you can use it in the following ways: